Submissions

 Submissions are accepted on an ongoing basis and will be considered for the next available issue (typically fall & winter).

-Starting in 2023, Spectrum will move to a continuous publication schedule, which means that submissions will be published into the current issue as they are ready vs. having set publication dates.
-This is intended to reduce the amount of time between acceptance and publication.
+Submissions are accepted on an ongoing basis and will be considered for the next available issue (typically fall or winter).
+Spectrum operates on a continuous publication schedule, which means each issue will be “open” for six months, and submissions will be immediately published to the open issue as they are ready (vs. on set publication dates).
+This is intended to reduce the amount of time between editorial acceptance and final publication.

 Please see the detailed author guidelines below, or click here to download the document as a PDF.